 As we are treated to the Liberal government in Canada using its power to bribe voters, the use of political power against one's enemies is much more direct in Jamaica.

-this story from today's Jamaica Observer:
+Check out this story from today's Jamaica Observer:

 POLICE yesterday tear-gassed protesting Jamaica Labour Party mayors and councillors who were on their way to Jamaica House, drawing outrage from the Opposition.